Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 A common mistake you make during your job search is diving in without a proper job market audit.

 Yes, this advice sounds plain and cliché, so it is usually overlooked.
 However, in your job search journey, research is your best friend.
-The job-hunting process is tedious enough and researching will make things way easier for you.
+The job-hunting process is tedious enough, and researching will make things easier.

-Keep an eye on industries/companies, positions, and job requirements.
+Keep an eye on industries or companies, positions, and job requirements.
 Investigate industry trends in 2025, salary expectations, skills currently in demand, and what employers want from people in your profession.

 Go through industry reports using platforms like Indeed, Glassdoor, or LinkedIn.